-- In 2017, GSK sponsored approximately 30 Canadian research projects, focused on health economics and outcomes research, to support the scientific understanding of our medicines and vaccines in Canada.
+- In 2020, GSK sponsored approximately 18 Canadian research projects focused on health economics and outcomes research to support the scientific understanding of our medicines and vaccines in Canada.

 Supporting R&D Innovation in Canada

 To accelerate the discovery of new medicines and vaccines, we make collaboration part of our business model.
-Partnering with academic researchers and public organisations is a key part of our research efforts and we have a range of projects in place to allow us to work with and support new projects that fall within the specific areas of science we are interested in exploring.
+Partnering with academic researchers and public organizations is a key part of our research efforts and we have a range of projects in place to allow us to work with and support new projects that fall within the specific areas of science we are interested in exploring.